tillitis/tillitis-key1/hw/boards/mta1-usb-v1/test/README.md

 # MTA1-USB-CH552 hardware test

 This is a hardware bringup test for the MTA1-USB-CH552 board.
-The goal is to verify that the board has been manufactured correctly.
-To achieve this, clock signals are fed to each GPIO output on the board, and their outputs are measured manually using a logic analyzer or oscilloscope.
-This is intended to lay the basis for an automated production test.

 ## Usage